 - Take on new challenges.
+Work on your leadership skills.
 Volunteer for assignments, projects or new work locations that allow you to use the skills and traits you value.
 Take some calculated risks.

 - Look at alternatives to your workday.
 Think about whether modified or reduced work hours would help you deal with the challenges in your life.
 Check out part-time work, job-sharing and other options.